For Aspiring Photographers

 A comprehensive list of equipment will be sent to you when you book.

-This experience is catered for everyone from absolute beginner snorkellers to advanced snorkellers and beginner photographers to advance photographers.
+This experience is catered for everyone from snorkellers who have some experience to advanced snorkellers and beginner photographers to advance photographers.
 The purpose of the group sessions is to learn and experience together.
 There will be 1:1 sessions as part of the group session and individual 1:1 sessions throughout the trip.

-I will have a GoPro, Insta 360 and a Joby SeaPal for phones available for guests to use.
+I will have a GoPro, Insta 360 and a Joby SeaPal for phones available for guests to hire.

 No, there are no stingers on the southern great barrier reef.
 However this is not to say it is impossible.
 In extremely rare cases there could be the possibility.
 But the chances are extremely low.